 Professor Ivan Fan Ngai HUNG is currently Ru Chien and Helen Lieh Endowed Professor in Health Sciences Pedagogy, Clinical Professor and Assistant Dean (Admissions), Chief of the Division of Infectious Diseases, Department of Medicine, LKS Faculty of Medicine, The University of Hong Kong, and Honorary Consultant in Queen Mary Hospital, Hong Kong.

-Dr. Ivan Fan Ngai HUNG is currently clinical associate professor and honorary consultant in the Department of Medicine, Queen Mary Hospital, University of Hong Kong.
-He is a dual specialist in infectious disease and gastroenterology & hepatology.
+Professor Hung is a dual specialist in Infectious Disease and Gastroenterology & Hepatology.
 He obtained his medical degree from the University of Bristol Medical School, England in 1996.
-After working in the University of Cambridge Medical School and Charing Cross Hospital, the Imperial College Medical School, London, he returned to Hong Kong in 1999 and joined the Department of Medicine, Queen Mary Hospital.
-After obtaining his MRCP, he underwent subspecialty training in infectious diseases, followed by gastroenterology and hepatology.
-He was a Visiting Fellow at the Division of Geographical Medicine and Infectious Diseases, Tufts-New England Medical Center, Boston, USA.
-He obtained his M.D. degree from the University of Hong Kong in 2011 and was awarded the Sir Patrick Manson Gold Medal award for best M.D. thesis.
+After working in the University of Cambridge Medical School and Charing Cross Hospital, London, he returned to Hong Kong in 1999 and joined the Department of Medicine, Queen Mary Hospital.
+He was awarded the Anti-SARS gold badge award by the Hospital Authority in 2003 for his role in combating SARS as frontline medical officer.
+He received the Sir Patrick Manson Gold Medal award for best M.D. thesis.
+He was awarded the Richard Yu Lectureship and medal in 2016 by the Hong Kong College of Physicians.
 He is currently the Fellow of Royal Colleges of Physicians of London and Edinburgh.